Fashions fade, style is eternal.Yves Saint Laurent

 White Tees or Shirt

 A true classic!
 And works with everything from vibrant skirts, tucked into jeans or with a pair of trousers and a blazer.
-However, the choice is personal — get a one a fit that you feel comfortable in and in a fabric that you love.
+However, the choice is personal — get one a fit that you feel comfortable in and in a fabric that you love.
 I gravitate towards a looser fit and find more use for tees than a white shirt.
 Tees made from organic cotton by Industry Standard, Pact, Madewell and Everlane are great options.
 Whatever your preference, once you find IT.. buy a few.

 Good Jeans that fit

-Denim trends are always revolving: boyfriend cuts, mom jeans, ripped, ruffled and rolled.
+Denim trends are always revolving: boyfriend cuts, mom jeans, ripped, ruffled, and rolled.
 Buy a pair of straight-leg blue jeans.
 It will never go out of style.
 Frame and NYJD are some of my current favorite brands.

 A pair of black pumps

 Suede, patent, or soft matte leather, a pair of plain black pumps will take you everywhere.
 Look for a snug fit in the toes and heels that you can actually walk in — comfort is key.
 I like my kitten heels and anything less than 3″.
-If you don’t wear pumps get a pair of black boots or black ‘dress’ sandals.
+If you don’t wear pumps, get a pair of black boots or black ‘dress’ sandals.

 You will wear these classics over and over.
 Make sure it’s a good one and look at it as an investment.
 Buy one in black and one in nude.
 You can wear them with anything from jeans to dresses to ethnic outfits.
 Depending on your taste and budget choose a designer bag style and brand that you like.
 From the iconic quilted Chanel bags to Sam Bag by Kate Spade, the choice is endless!

-My first designer bag was a Prada that we bought during a trip to Rome(you can save some $ on VAT when you shop for the designer bag when you travel international).
+My first designer bag was a Prada that we bought during a trip to Rome(you can save some $ on VAT when you shop for the designer bag when you travel internationally).
 I got the most coveted true red Chanel at the Rue Cambon store during a trip to Paris.
 I’m saving and hoping to add a Hermés Birkin after I hit a few milestones that I’m working towards.

 The LBD aka the Little Black Dress

 A timeless wardrobe essential invented in 1926 by Coco Chanel.
 The LBD is universal because by adding various accessories, you can look different each time.
-It will be your go to dress for special occasions.
+It will be your go-to dress for special occasions.
 You can of course buy it in a different color like red or navy blue but get a classic one that emphasizes your shape.
-Add that pumps, some pearls and the designer bag to make a statement, or wear the little black dress with fun earrings and necklaces for a casual look.
+Add that pumps, some pearls, and the designer bag to make a statement, or wear the little black dress with fun earrings and necklaces for a casual look.